talon-one/talon_one.js/docs/ManagementApi.md

 ## getApplicationEventTypes

-> InlineResponse20019 getApplicationEventTypes(applicationId, opts)
+> InlineResponse20017 getApplicationEventTypes(applicationId, opts)

-List Applications Event Types
+List Applications event types

 Get all of the distinct values of the Event &#x60;type&#x60; property for events recorded in the application.
-See also: [Track an event](/integration-api/reference/#trackEvent)
+See also: [Track an event](/integration-api/#operation/trackEvent)

 ### Example